 Every home (should) has a first aid kit and medicine cabinet where the family turns to treat bumps, burns, and upset stomachs.
 If your home medicine cabinet is like most Americans, it features Tylenol, ibuprofen, some Pepto Bismol, and an antacid.
 Perhaps it has some triple antibiotic, peroxide, and some bandaids.
-If your medicine cabinet does not include some surgical lubricant, in today’s post, we will help change your mind and encourage you to restock your cabinet with some additional products to make it a fully functional first aid kit
+If your medicine cabinet does not include a surgical lubricant, in today’s post, we will help change your mind and encourage you to restock your cabinet with some additional products to make it a fully functional first aid kit

 At HR Pharmaceuticals, we engineer superior products that solve real problems for the medical community and its patients.
-Surgilube® Surgical Lubricant is meant for use in sterile environments, including the operating room, but are available for safe use by the general public.
+Surgilube® Surgical Lubricant is meant for use in sterile environments, including the operating room, but is available for safe use by the general public.
 When you add Surgilube to your medicine cabinet or first aid kit, you know that your home is equipped with a product that the medical community has relied on for more than 85 years.

 Arm Your Home With Surgilube

 Remove tape, gum, or stuck on bandages.

 Water-based lubricants offer a natural adhesive removal.
 If someone in your family has a bandaid that is not coming off easily or has bandage tape that is threatening to wax the extremity when removed, use some Surgilube surgical lubricant to safely remove the adhesive.
 Because Surgilube is a medical-grade sterile lubricant, it will not create an environment that breeds microbes the way that other adhesive removers can.
 It is also pH balanced, which means that it will not burn or irritate the skin, which is especially important when there is a wound underneath the bandage.